 The PACT crew crossed briefly into the boarder territories of the USA.
 Because of the need for rural boarder crossing passes, our Aussie broski James wasn’t be able to cross the boarder as we had previously hoped.
-For this reason, we contacted another camp tripper to join us for a week of paddling, portaging and pleasantries in the boarder waters.
-The PACT trip welcomed guest star and ex-tripper Serena Deketele.
+For this reason, we contacted another camp tripper to join us for a week of paddling, portaging and pleasantries in the border waters.
+The PACT trip welcomed guest star and tripper Serena Deketele.
 Serena has just graduated from Queen’s University and was planning her move up to Thunder Bay to begin her studies at Northern Ontario School of Medicine.
-Conveniently enough, Thunder Bay was our next resupply stop and not too far from our boarder crossings.
+Conveniently enough, Thunder Bay was our next resupply stop and not too far from our border crossings.
 Thus, Serena took James’ place in the crew as we crossed continuously between Canada and the US.

 Serena’s PACT Journal

 I’m packing up all my usual canoe trip attire, anxiously waiting to join my trip friends on their incredible journey across Canada.
 I had been following them throughout the summer, wishing I could be a part of the PACT experience!
 So, when the message came from the crew asking when I was making my big move up to Thunder Bay and if I wanted to join a week across north western Ontario, I prematurely catapulted myself the 15 hours to TBay to join up with them on day 75 at Arrow Lake.